Combining high-z galaxy luminosity functions with Bayesian evidence: Introduction

 Nevertheless, pushing the UV LFs towards the fainter galaxies which are the dominant population during the first billion years is quite difficult.
 Lensing magnification has been shown to be a powerful tool for this purpose; however, the systematics quickly become significant going towards magnification factors of beyond $\mu \gsim 10$ (e.g. \citealt{Bouwens17, Atek18}).
 Various observational estimates of the faint end of the LF (where the bulk of the galaxies lie) can disagree by orders of magnitude.

-How do we choose which observational data set to use in constraining galaxy formation models?
-If each data set is analyzed independently, this would lead to parameter constraints for each observation, which must subsequently be combined somehow.
-Alternately, one could first combine the data sets in some fashion and then fit galaxy parameters to the {\it combined} data.
-Indeed, \citet{Finkelstein2016} perform a joint fit to various observational data, using a Schecter function form (\citealt{Schechter1976}; see also \citealt{Yue18}).
-In this way, all data is combined agnostically.
+How do we choose which LF estimates to use when constraining galaxy formation models?
+If every competing LF estimate is analyzed independently, the corresponding parameter constraints would need to be eventually combined somehow.
+Alternately, one could first combine different LF data sets in some fashion and then fit galaxy parameters to the {\it combined} data.
+For example, \citet{Finkelstein2016} used a Schechter function form \citep{Schechter1976} to fit LF estimates from various studies independently at each redshift ($z=$ 4--10).
+These were then combined "agnostically": with each competing estimate being given the same weight, regardless of how consistent it was with the assumed Schechter form.

 In principle, one should be able to improve on this by applying some basic, prior knowledge of what the UV LFs {\it should} look like.
 For example, sharp discontinuities in the LF would be very difficult to explain physically and could be an indication of an unaccounted for systematic in the observations.
-The commonly used, empirically-motivated Schecter function is known to disagree with physically-motivated galaxy formation models at high redshifts, both in its shape and redshift evolution (e.g. \citealt{Jaacks2013, Behroozi2013, Paardekooper2013, Paardekooper2015, Dayal2014, OShea2015, Yue16, Liu2016, Gnedin2016, Ocvirk2016, Ocvirk2018, Wilkins2017, Finlator2017, Finlator2018, Cowley2018, Tacchella2018, Rosdahl2018, Ma2018, Ma2019, Yung19}).
-For example, \cite{Yue18} use a physical galaxy model, in addition to a Schecter function, to derive constraints on the presence of a faint-end turn-over in the LF, based on galaxy number counts at $z=6$.
+The commonly used, empirically-motivated Schechter function requires additional, ad-hoc parameters to account for both redshift evolution and a faint-end turnover, in order to be consistent with observations and physically-motivated galaxy formation models of ultra-faint dwarf galaxies (e.g. \citealt{Behroozi2013, Dayal2014, OShea2015, Liu2016, Finlator2017}).
+Indeed, \cite{Yue18} use a physical galaxy model to supplement a Schechter function, and derive constraints on the presence of a faint-end turn-over in the LF, based on galaxy number counts at $z=6$.

-{\it Here we use a flexible galaxy model to combine disparate high-$z$ LF data sets in a Bayesian evidence-based framework}.
+{\it Here we use a flexible galaxy model to combine disparate high-$z$ LF estimates in a Bayesian evidence-based framework}.
 The parametrization of this model should encapsulate the general, physical trends we expect from high-$z$ LFs, while still being able to accommodate the unknown details of galaxy formation.
-We apply this Bayesian Data Averaging (BDA) framework to current observations, resulting in combined LF constraints even at redshifts and magnitudes not probed by current observations.
+We apply this Bayesian Data-analysis Averaging (BDA) framework to current LF data sets, resulting in combined LF constraints even at redshifts and magnitudes not probed by current observations.

+We note that the differences between current LFs mostly arise from different analysis methods applied to the same {\it Hubble} fields.
+For example, different groups use different lensing models, completeness corrections, Eddington bias corrections, etc. Therefore, LFs are not raw data, but derived data products.
+We therefore adopt the nomenclature Bayesian {\it Data-analysis} Averaging.